Poverty in the United States

 - Supplemental Nutrition Assistance Program (SNAP) (formerly known as food stamps)

 - Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

 Some state and local governments provide programs for the poor, as do some private companies and charities.

-According to the Organization for Economic Cooperation and Development (OECD), the United States has the highest poverty rate among the world’s developed countries.
-The United Nations Children’s Fund (UNICEF) ranks the United States second behind Romania on a scale of what economists call “relative child poverty” when measured against 35 of the world’s richest nations.
+According to the Organization for Economic Cooperation and Development (OECD), the United States has the highest poverty rate among the world’s 26 most developed countries.
+The United Nations Children’s Fund (UNICEF) ranks the United States second behind Mexico on a scale of what economists call “relative child poverty” when measured against 35 of the world’s richest nations.

 These rankings are not absolute measures.
 Relative child poverty refers to a child living in a household where the income is less than half of the national median; the relative standards in the United States are high.